Mikhail Stolyarov: Corruption allegations

 On 21 October 2014, a regular hearing was held in the case of ex-mayor of Astrakhan Stolyarov, as the case resumed.
 Stolyrarov, during the court session on Tuesday, stated, “I do not consider myself guilty of a crime.
 I refuse to testify in connection with the violation of my rights by the court.
 Due to the fact that my defenders and I personally were not provided with the appearance in court of the key witness Khvalyk.
 In this regard, the interrogation of the witness in court was not completed.”

 On 24 October, another session was held in the Kirovsky District Court.
 In turn, the state prosecutor petitioned for the seizure of a package of 90,750 shares of VKA-Bank, owned by Stolyarov.
 The prosecutor asked the ex-mayor to apply a penalty in the form of 10 years in a strict regime colony and a fine of 500 million rubles.
 Stolyarov may also be banned from holding public office for three years.

 On 31 October, the verdict in the case of Stolyarov is to be pronounced.
 “Today, there will be no verdict in this criminal case.
 The judge is still in the deliberation room, tentatively the sentencing has been postponed to November 5, ”the court said.

 On 5 November 2014, the Kirovsky District Court of Astrakhan sentenced the dismissed mayor of the city, Mikhail Stolyarov, accused of taking a bribe, to 10 years in a strict regime colony and a fine of 500 million rubles.
 Judge Natalya Senchenko stated in court that the court found the defendant's guilty.
 She stressed that the defendant did not admit his guilt and refused to testify in court, Interfax reports.
 The judge stressed that the state of health of the defendant and a positive characterization is a mitigating circumstance in sentencing, while the aggravating circumstance is the public danger of the crime.

 On 18 November 2014, a meeting was scheduled in the Kirovsky District Court on the division of property of the Stolyarov family.

 On 8 December 2014, the Astrakhan Regional Court received an appeal from Stolyarov.

-On 25 Decembe, 2014, the Judicial Collegium of the Astrakhan Regional Court reduced sentence term by one year, which makes the imprisonment 9 years.
+On 25 December 2014, the Judicial Collegium of the Astrakhan Regional Court reduced sentence term by one year, which makes the imprisonment 9 years.

 On 16 January 2015, Aleksandr Klykanov, the chairman of the branch, said at a meeting of the political council of the Astrakhan regional branch of United Russia, said the Stolyarov was expelled from the party.

 On 4 February 2015, the ex-official's lawyer Sergey Kutushev said that the cassation appeal would be sent to the regional court.
 He did not specify the exact timing of the complaint.
 According to Kutushev, Stolyarov's quarantine has ended and he is serving his sentence in correctional colony No. 6.